Governing Council election result: Strategic seat for Land

-Five members of the profession were elected on 21 December to sit on RICS’ Transitionary Governing Council after a vote held amongst the RICS global Membership:
+David Sandbrook has been elected to sit on RICS’ Transitionary Governing Council for the strategic seat for land after a vote held amongst the RICS global Membership.

 |Number of eligible voters: